zevarito/Licode-ErizoClientIOS/README.md

 If not, just point to the directory where ErizoClient is.

+## New issues guidelines

+* Ensure that what is not working in your app does *effectively not work* on [Example App](#example-app).

+Please provide the following information:

+* Against which revision of Webrtc are you building?
+* Is your Webrtc build debug or release?
+* Which IOS archs are you targeting?
+* In which IOS device are you testing?
+* Logs if possible.
+* Screen capture of the backtrace if possible.

 ## Authorship

 This library was written by Alvaro Gil (aka @zevarito) on July/2015.

 It is influenced on and share utility code from App RTC Demo in Google WebRTC source code.

 ## License